henri/spb/README.md

 # this approach, results in less dependency checking and as
 # such some features of SPB may not be fully functional

-# also, this  appraoch results in no fish snippits,
+# also, this  approach results in no fish snippets,
 # no fish auto completions or alias configuration.

 # if that all sounds perfct for you then proceed with